-The written assessment is always done at a training centre, with an instructor present.
+The written assessment is always done with an instructor present.
 This applies even for delegates who have completed the theory session online.
 Again, you will need to facilitate social distancing during this time.
 The instructor should communicate clearly with delegates about how they will be handing out and collecting the test paper.
 You should consider designating a place for delegates to leave their completed papers.

 This part of the course involves documents being passed from instructor to delegate and back again.
 So, it’s a time for the instructor to be especially careful about not touching their face and washing their hands as soon as possible – and reminding delegates to do the same.
 You may want to request delegates bring their own pen for the exam, but you’ll inevitably need a back-up plan for those who forget.

 For the avoidance of doubt, the written assessment is still closed-book.

 If you are considering conducting written assessments remotely, you must contact us first so we can ensure you have adequate measures in place and that we have a record of what’s happening.

 Review your rescue plan.
 If a delegate became ill or injured while working at height and needs to be rescued, your plan likely involves close contact between that person and the rescuer.
 Acknowledge the additional risk this now presents.
 Consider what you would do if there was an extended wait for an ambulance or you had to drive the delegate to hospital.

 How long does the virus that causes coronavirus live on aluminium?
 We don’t know, but we’ve seen some evidence that it lasts longest on shiny, hard surfaces such as plastic and stainless steel – up to 72 hours, according to a study published in the New England Journal of Medicine.